 Last Updated on

-Signs Your Baby Refusing Bottle-feeding
+Signs Your Baby is Refusing to Bottle-Feed

-A breastfed baby refusing bottle feeding is relatively common, and it isn’t much cause for alarm.
-Following are some signs that your baby is refusing bottle feeding.
+A breastfed baby refusing bottle-feeding is relatively common, and it isn’t much cause for alarm.
+Following are some signs that your baby is refusing bottle-feeding.

 - Falling asleep while feeding.